arpitbbhayani/articles/blogs/string-interning.md

 ### Attributes of any Object

-Objects in Python can have attributes that can be set using `setattr` function.
-It turns out that all the attribute names are interned.
-Following is the snippet of the function `PyObject_SetAttr` responsible for setting a new attribute to a Python object, defined in the file [object.c](https://github.com/python/cpython/blob/master/Objects/object.c).
+Objects in Python can have attributes that can be explicitly set using `setattr` function or are implicitly set as part of Class members or as pre-defined functions on data types.
+CPython interns all these attribute names, so as to make lookup blazing fast.
+Following is the snippet of the function `PyObject_SetAttr` responsible for setting a new attribute to a Python object, as defined in the file [object.c](https://github.com/python/cpython/blob/master/Objects/object.c).

 ```cpp
 int